digital-medicine-research-group-UNAV/SLGBN/README.md

 #### `experiments.py`
 Runs all experiments reported in the paper.
 It:
-- Generates or loads data
+- Generates data
-- Executes structure learning
+- Executes structure learning with fixed and free structure for SLGBNs, SPBNs and LGBNs.
 - Stores results in the `/results` directory

 #### `auxiliar.py`
 Contains helper functions, including:
 - Model evaluation metrics
 - Structural learning utilities
-- Other supporting computations
+- Other supporting functions

 #### `figures.py`
 Generates all figures included in the paper using the results stored in `/results`.